 Very similar in taste to green teas, though many consider that it has a longer aftertaste.

-Very rare to find with the vast majority of supply coming from farms in China.Tea Home > Types of Loose Tea
+Of all the types of loose tea, this variety is very rare to find with the vast majority of supply coming from farms in China.Tea Home > Types of Loose Tea